joelnewcomer/visitoconee/wp-content/plugins/media-file-renamer/readme.txt

 * Fix: Removed Updraft.
 * Update: UTF-8 is handled by default, no need to have an option for it.
 * Add: Option for transliteration (cyrillic, accents, umlauts).
-* Note: If you like it, please review the plugin here: https://wordpress.org/support/plugin/media-file-renamer/reviews/?rate=5#new-post.
-It's important for us :) Thank you!

 = 4.2.2 =
 * Add: Polylang compatibility.